sinch/sinch-sdk-node/packages/sms/README.md

   projectId: 'PROJECT_ID',
   keyId: 'KEY_ID',
   keySecret: 'KEY_SECRET',
-  region: Region.UNITED_STATES, // Optional, default is 'us'.
+  smsRegion: SmsRegion.UNITED_STATES, // Optional, default is 'us'.
 Only other possibility is 'eu' };
 // Declare the 'sms' service in a standalone way const smsServiceWithProjectId = new SmsService(credentialsWithProjectId);